nus-cs2103-AY2021S2/ip/docs/README.md

 The list of task in the order that they are added would be displayed.

 ### 'tag'
 Tags a specific task in the tasklist.
+Tag should come after at or by.

 Example of usage:
 `todo buy shoes /tag purchase`